jmariscal-harana/dummy-problems/README.md

 ## Classifier benchmark
 Run `notebooks/classifier_benchmark.ipynb` to train or test different classifiers on the "letters" dataset.

-Currently, three different ML models can be benchmarked: a Support Vector Machine (SVM), a Convolutional Neural Network (CNN), and a state-of-the-art Transformer:
-- A SVM (classical ML model) has been chosen based on a model comparison for the MNIST dataset (https://yann.lecun.com/exdb/mnist/).
-- A simple, custom CNN has been chosen as a tradeoff between model size and performance (SVM vs Transformer).
-- A state-of-the-art Transformer (TinyViT) has been chosen based on its avg_top1 score on the "timm" leaderboard (https://huggingface.co/spaces/timm/leaderboard).
-A tiny model has been chosen based on available compute and original train split size (208 images).

 ### Results
 The models have been benchmarked for three dataset sizes (i.e. 10, 100, 1000), where the number represents the number of training + validation samples per letter.

 | MODEL       	| DATASET SIZE 	| ACCURACY (TRAIN) 	| ACCURACY (TEST) 	|
 |-------------	|--------------	|:-:           	    | :-:           	|